-- Every classroom where CPP preschool services are provided must have a valid license from the Division of Child Care at the Department of Human Services (22-28-108 (1) (a) C.R.S.).
+- Every classroom with children receiving CPP funding must have a valid license from the Division of Child Care at the Department of Human Services (22-28-108 (1) (a) C.R.S.).

 - A license is required for any space where CPP services are delivered, including public school classrooms.

-- If a school moves CPP to a different place every year, they must ensure that each new setting is also licensed.
+- If a school moves a classroom with children funded by CPP to a different space or building, they must ensure that each new setting is also licensed.

-The CPP rules and regulations encourage all programs receiving money from the Colorado Preschool Program to become accredited by the National Association for the Education of Young Children (6.03 C.C.R.).
+The CPP rules and regulations encourage all programs receiving funds from the Colorado Preschool Program to become accredited by the National Association for the Education of Young Children (6.03 C.C.R.).

 We also strongly encourage participation in the Qualistar Rating System.
-More than 65 school districts have programs which serve CPP children in a Qualistar rated site.
+More than 65 school districts have programs which serve children funded by CPP in a Qualistar rated site.

 Next: Legislated CPP Requirements